-Valentine’s Day is right around the corner….but maybe you’re just not feeling the love.
-If low sex drive puts a damper on your romantic evenings, you are not alone.
-It is estimated that 40% of women experience some form of sexual dysfunction, with low libido being the most common.
+If low libido (sex drive) puts a damper on your romantic evenings, you are not alone.
+It is estimated that 40% of women experience some form of sexual dysfunction, with low libido being the most common, and the reason could be "the pill".

 While there are many causes of low libido, including stress and relationship problems, hormone imbalances caused by oral contraceptives is one that is often overlooked.
 Even though this is thought to affect only a small percentage of women on “the pill” (5-10%), it translates into a staggering number when you consider that roughly 80% of women born after 1945 have taken birth control at some point in their lives.
 Clearly, this is an issue that needs more recognition.